 - ¼ large Red Onion – small dice (about ½ cup)

 - 4 ears Corn – husk and silk removed (SEE NOTE)

 - Olive Oil Cooking Spray (OR 3 TBS Unsalted Butter, melted)

 - 1/2 tsp EACH: Chili Powder & Ground Cumin

 - Kosher Salt & Ground Black Pepper , to taste

 - ¼ Cup Fresh Cilantro Leaves – chopped

 - 3 TBS Lime Juice

-- Roast in oven for 10 minutes.
-Turn/roll corn and flip peppers over.
-Continue to roast another 10 minutes.
+- Roast in the oven for 10 minutes.
+Turn the corn and flip the peppers over.
+Continue to roast an additional 10 minutes.